anonym-user-CALD-pseudo/Automatic-pseudonymization-of-case-reports-from-the-ECHR/README.md

 The files ES-projected-sents-number.tsv and ES-manual-sents-number.tsv have the exact same content as the two aforementioned files, but here the sentences are numbered in order to facilitate the assessment of the mBERT model.

 In addition to that, this repository contains four Jupyter Notebooks.
-These notebooks display the experiments that were carried out for assessing Flair and mBERT on a NER task employing the newly-built corpora.
+These notebooks display the experiments that were carried out for assessing Flair and mBERT on a Named Entity Recognition (NER) task employing the newly-built corpora.

 References